Badges

 Tier: Free, Premium, Ultimate Offering: GitLab.com, Self-managed, GitLab Dedicated

 Badges are a unified way to present condensed pieces of information about your projects.
 A badge consists of a small image and a URL that the image points to.
-In GitLab, badges are displayed below the project description.
+In GitLab, badges are displayed on the project overview page, below the project description.
 You can use badges at the project and group level.

 Available badges